Social Icons

 Directed by Ilya Naishuller

-This movie decided from the start that it will not be predictable.
-Nobody doesn't try to do anything new, just to make us know that Bob Odenkirk can be a versatile actor.
-And even though he does not look it, he can be an action star.
+This movie decided from the start that it wouldn’t be predictable.
+Nobody doesn’t try to do anything particularly new—it just wants to show us that Bob Odenkirk can be a versatile actor.
+And even though he doesn’t look the part, he can absolutely be an action star.

-Love is the word I will use to describe the way the movie started.
-It started by showing us the endless circle of working.
-It creates in you a numbness when all you do is go to work, come home eat sleep, to wake up and do it all again.
-This is the life of many.
-It happens daily all through the year, until they break the cycle and do something so you do not end up being numb for all your life.
-Then this numbness creates fear and sometimes that can be a problem.
-The fear our character Hutch had was not fear for his life after his house was burgled, but fear that he was not doing enough to protect the ones he loved.
+“Love” is the word I’d use to describe the way the movie started.
+It opens by showing us the endless cycle of working—a monotonous routine that creates a kind of numbness.
+You go to work, come home, eat, sleep, and wake up to do it all over again.
+This is the life for many, day in and day out, year-round.
+Eventually, you need to break the cycle and do something to avoid feeling numb for your entire life.
+That numbness can create fear, and for Hutch, fear became a problem—not fear for himself, but fear that he wasn’t doing enough to protect the people he loved.

-The movie takes a dump on Hutch (Odenkirk) who decided not to take a swing at a burglar and was getting a lot of lip for it.
-From his son who had taking down one of the burglars and all Hutch had to do was hit the other with a golf club and that will be that.
-Lip from his brother-in-law, neighbor and he even feared his wife had looked at him different.
-We later on find out why Hutch had not taking a swing on the burglars, but still the fear of not doing enough was eating at him.
-He let it go, but his switch was flicked when he discovered that the burglars had taken his daughter’s cat bracelet.
+The movie dumps on Hutch (Odenkirk) after he decides not to fight back during a home burglary.
+He faces criticism from everyone—his son, who had already taken down one of the burglars and expected Hutch to finish the job with a golf club; his brother-in-law, his neighbor, and even himself.
+He feared that his wife might see him differently.
+Later, we find out why Hutch didn’t fight back, but the fear of not doing enough was eating at him.
+He tried to let it go, but his switch was flicked when he discovered that the burglars had taken his daughter’s cat bracelet.